genesissupsup/Nautabus/readme.md

 it has working end-to-end pub/sub capabilities and a basic EF managed database.

-The current focus is on server mechanisms to enhance the reliability of message delivery, and features to ensure that both Nautabus server can be scaled horizontally to multiple instances.
+The current focus is on server mechanisms to enhance the reliability of message delivery, and features to ensure that Nautabus server can be scaled horizontally to multiple instances.

 ## Components